Cavan Sullivan

-Cavan Ayaz Sullivan (born September 28, 2009) is an American professional soccer player who plays as a midfielder for the Philadelphia Union of Major League Soccer.
+Cavan Ayaz Sullivan (born September 28, 2009) is an American professional soccer player who plays as a midfielder for Major League Soccer club Philadelphia Union and the United States national team.

+In March 2024, Sullivan became the most expensive homegrown deal in Major League Soccer history, signing with the Philadelphia Union until 2028.
+At age 14, he became the youngest player to debut in a league match for a major American or Canadian professional sports team.
+For the next two years, he alternated between the club's reserve and senior teams.
+In the second half of the 2026 season, at age 16, Sullivan became a regular with the senior team.

+Representing the United States at various youth levels, he won the 2023 CONCACAF Boys' Under-15 Championship with the under-15 team.
+Sullivan made his senior national team debut at age 16 in September 2026.

 Early life

 Cavan was born on September 28, 2009, in Philadelphia, Pennsylvania.
 He is of German-Bangladeshi descent through his mother.

 As a youth player, Sullivan joined the youth academy of American side Philadelphia Union in 2020.
 He helped the club win the 2023 Generation Adidas Cup.

 Club career

+2024–2025: Debut and development

 On March 24, 2024, Sullivan made his professional debut, coming on in the 56th minute in an MLS Next Pro match for Philadelphia Union II.
 Sullivan provided an assist in the 86th minute in a 2–1 victory for Philadelphia.
 On May 9, 2024, he signed a homegrown contract with the Philadelphia Union until 2028, making him the fifth-youngest player to sign a first-team contract in Major League Soccer history.
 The deal was the most expensive homegrown deal in MLS history.
-Sullivan and his family confirmed to ESPN that the contract has a clause that calls for a transfer to Manchester City once he turns 18.
-If he develops rapidly, he can conceivably play in Europe at age 16, but cannot do so in England.
-In that scenario, continental European clubs that share ownership with Manchester City—Spanish side Girona, Belgian side Lommel, Italian side Palermo, and French side Troyes—would be possible destinations for a loan.
+Sullivan and his family confirmed to ESPN that the contract has a clause that calls for a transfer to Premier League club Manchester City once he turns 18.

 Sullivan made his Major League Soccer debut for the Philadelphia Union on July 17, 2024.
-At 14 years and 293 days old, Sullivan became the youngest player to appear in a league match for a major professional league in the United States, breaking Freddy Adu's record set in 2004 by 13 days.
+At 14 years and 293 days old, Sullivan became the youngest player to appear in a league match for a major professional sports league in the United States and Canada, breaking Freddy Adu's record set in 2004 by 13 days.
+He mostly played for the Philadelphia Union II reserve team to develop in the 2024 MLS Next Pro season, finishing with eight goal contributions.
 On July 23, he played for the MLS Next East team in the MLS Next All-Star Game and was named the most valuable player for his goal and assist in the East's 4–2 victory.
+He returned to the Union II in the 2025 MLS Next Pro season, gaining 11 goal contributions in Next Pro before returning to the first team as a substitute option.